PayalLakra/Helping-Hands---A-Dynamic-Translator/README.md

 File-to-Speech: Read aloud text from a file

 Speech-to-Speech: Translate spoken language into another spoken language

+Image-to-Text & Speech: Translate the text from Image into Text & also read aloud the text .

 Features::
 Translate text between multiple languages, Convert text to speech with different voice options, Record and convert speech to text, Read aloud content from text files, Support for real-time speech-to-speech translation.